-The concentration camp in Auschwitz is a sad witness of what happened in Poland during the Second World War.
+Auschwitz-Birkenau concentration camp is a sad witness of what happened in Poland during the Second World War.
 On the outskirts of the Polish city Oswiecim, Nazis set up a complex of concentration camps that soon turned into extermination camps.
 In 1947, the remains of the camp were established Auschwitz-Birkenau State Museum.
 It became a World Heritage Site in 1979.

 Krakow concentration camp

-Even though you can visit the place where the camp was set up, there is almost no trace of it.
+Even though you can visit the place where the camp was, there is almost no trace of it.
+It is also not a very popular destination for foreign tourists.
 So if you have ever heard about “Krakow concentration camp”, I’m quite sure the term was related to Auschwitz-Birkenau concentration camp in Oswiecim, not to the concentration camp in Krakow itself.

 Krakow concentration camp exhibition

 Until the end of 2020, there is an exhibition at the site of the former Krakow concentration camp.
 The 19 most important places are marked with plagues, photos and prisoners’ stories.

 To visit the former Krakow concentration camp you need to get to Plaszow district.
 There are two entrance to the site: entrance from Jerozolimska Street (landmark: the Grey House) and entrance from Kamienskiego Street (landmark: the Monument to the Victims of Fascism)

 What you need to remember and understand: just because concentration camps like Auschwitz-Birkenau or Stutthof were set up in Poland, it doesn’t mean they were Polish concentration camps.
 They were constructed by German Nazis and run by German Nazis who brought the hell to the earth.
 This doesn’t mean that we now blame young Germans for that, we just want the world to hear about Nazi concentration camps, not Polish concentration camps.

 What will you see in the Auschwitz concentration camp museum?